🐾 Introduction: The Truth About the Anatolian Shepherd

 🔍 Why So Independent?

-- Will often ignore commands if they don’t see the point.
+🤔 Selective obedience — they’ll ignore commands if they don’t see the logic behind them

-- May roam or patrol instead of staying nearby.
+🚶 May wander or patrol instead of sticking close to you

 🔑 Pro Tip: